bebraw/react-pure-button/README.md

 <Button disabled={true}>Disable</Button>
 <Button active={true}>Running</Button>
 <Button primary={true}>OK</Button>
+<Button><i class="fa fa-shopping-cart fa-lg"></i> Checkout</Button>
 ```

 You can attach attributes to each component as usual. **className** won't override default Pure class so you can customize that.
+If you want icons, just pass the element referring to it within a Button.

 ## Development